Moore v. Texas (2017): Case background

 The United States Supreme Court granted certiorari.

 Decision

 In a 5–3 decision authored by Associate Justice Ruth Bader Ginsburg the Supreme Court concluded that the Texas Court of Criminal Appeals had relied on "wholly nonclinical" stereotypes and "failed adequately to inform itself of the medical community's diagnostic framework".
 The Court reversed the CCA decision because its analysis was "pervasively infected" by the Briseno factors.

-First, the Supreme Court considered the CCA finding that Moore did not meet the subaverage intellectual functioning requirement of mental retardation.
+First, the Supreme Court considered the CCA finding that Moore did not meet the subaverage intellectual functioning requirement of intellectual disability.
 Explaining that an IQ of 70 was not a rigid cutoff, the Court found that Moore met the IQ score requirement for intellectual disability: